Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: Introduction

 Even in the presence of stellar rotation, the relation remains robust.
 For moderate rotators, the scaling holds well in the low-radial-order regime, with some dependence on stellar mass and evolutionary state \citep{rodriguez-martin_study_2020}.
 At more rapid rotation rates, where centrifugal distortion and mode coupling become significant, $\Delta\nu$ continues to scale approximately with the square root of the mean density, although with reduced precision \citep{reese_regular_2008, garcia_hernandez_observational_2015}.
 This persistence highlights the fundamental connection between stellar structure and pulsation properties.

-Beyond mean density, detailed modelling has shown that $\Delta\nu$, when combined with luminosity measurements, can also constrain stellar inclinations and rotation rates \citep{murphy_cepher_2024}.
+Beyond mean density, pulsation modelling has shown that $\Delta\nu$, when combined with luminosity measurements, can also constrain stellar inclinations and rotation rates \citep{murphy_cepher_2024}.
 While individual frequency modelling yields the most precise stellar parameters, $\Delta\nu$ serves as a reliable and measurable quantity for population studies and for stars with less distinct pulsation patterns where mode identification remains challenging.

-Grid-based asteroseismic modelling has already yielded tight age constraints for individual field stars.
+Grid-based asteroseismic modelling has already yielded tight age constraints for young \dsct stars.
 For example, HD\,139614, a pre-main-sequence \dsct star in Upper Centaurus--Lupus, was modelled with $<8\%$ uncertainty on its age \citep{murphy_precise_2021}.
 Similar analyses have been applied to \dsct stars in the Pleiades \citep{murphy_five_2022}, and in the SPYGLASS sample \citep{kerr_spyglassII_2022, Kerr_spuglassIII_2022}, using \'echelle diagrams to identify radial and dipole modes and fit them with 1D evolutionary models.
-Additional work by \citet{steindl_pms_2021, steindl_imprint_2022} has shown that different accretion histories during the pre-main-sequence phase can leave subtle imprints on internal structure, and hence on pulsation frequencies, although these signatures may be difficult to detect observationally.
+Moreover, asteroseismology can vet cluster or moving group membership by corroborating seismic and group ages.
+For HIP\,99770, a \dsct pulsator, $\Delta\nu=4.86\pm0.03~\mathrm{d^{-1}}$ implies an age of $\sim115$--$200$\,Myr from rotating \mesa models, favoring Ursa Majoris moving group over the $\sim 40$\,Myr Argus association \citep[][and supplementary material]{currie_direct_2023}.
+For the youngest pre–MS \dsct stars, we note that differing accretion histories can leave subtle imprints on internal structure, and hence on pulsation frequencies \citet{steindl_pms_2021, steindl_imprint_2022}, although these signatures may be difficult to detect observationally.